hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 1. I lost my Garmin watch charge cable today, so I thought I would wear the G1's for the day, unfortunately I often use my watch to use the count down timer and the stop watch.
 I feel that those functions would be very useful in the G1's.
 Just a thought.
+1. Wierd but if you take the glasses out of the case and wait about 15 s they start and seem fine, but until you actually connect them to your app the time is off.
+I will need to check if I leave these on longer if the time figures out what is correct.